Everyone is talking about the new Instapot and I am sure you too came here looking for Instant Pot review. Right?

 But here is the real deal.

 If you don’t want advanced features like Yogurt maker, Sterilizer, Cake Maker, etc., just stick to the LUX.
+You’ll save money and still get all the features you need.

 If you are tech-savvy and want to have unlimited possibilities for cooking with InstaPot, go with the SMART.